Cemex to outsource jobs in biggest Mexican deal for IBM

 Cemex, which was swamped by the collapse of the U.S. housing market after paying out some $16 billion to buy Australian peer Rinker, has been working its way out of a deep debt hole for the past three years.

-Cemex Chief Financial Officer Fernando Gonzalez told Reuters that the deal with International Business Machines Corp would likely affect between 1,500 and 2,000 staff, but he said that was a preliminary estimate.
-The company did not give specifics about the types of jobs that would be outsourced.
+Cemex Chief Financial Officer Fernando Gonzalez told Reuters that the outsourcing deal with International Business Machines Corp would likely affect between 1,500 and 2,000 jobs, which he said was a preliminary estimate.

-Some jobs may be absorbed by IBM, Gonzalez said.
+Some of those jobs may be absorbed by IBM, Gonzalez said.
 Cemex will start passing jobs to IBM from September, and the entire transition should be complete by December 2013.

+The company declined to give specifics about the types of jobs that would be outsourced or say where it would take place.
+Monterrey-based Cemex, employs about 42,000 people worldwide and has operations in over 50 countries.

 “Starting 2014 is when we will have a full year of savings ... that we hope should be of more than $100 million per year,” Gonzalez said, adding that final numbers for the outsourcing plan would not be public until later this year.